aphyr/tesser/README.markdown

 ## A Motivating Example

-You've got a big pile of data--say, JSON in files on disk, or TSVs in Hadoop--and you'd like to reduce over that data, computing some small statistics efficiently.
-You might want to find the median housing price in each city given a collection of all sales, or find the total mass of all main-sequence stars in a region of sky, or search for an anticorrelation between vaccine use and the prevalence of a disease.
+You've got a big pile of data--say, JSON in files on disk, or TSVs in Hadoop--and you'd like to reduce over that data: computing some statistics, searching for special values, etc. You might want to find the median housing price in each city given a collection of all sales, or find the total mass of all main-sequence stars in a region of sky, or search for an anticorrelation between vaccine use and the prevalence of a disease.
 These are all *folds*: collapsing a collection of data into a smaller value.